Yusuf Salman Yusuf

-Yusuf Salman Yusuf (يوسف سلمان يوسف; 19 July 1901 – 14 February 1949), better known by his nom de guerre Comrade Fahd (فهد), was one of the first Iraqi communist activists.
+Yusuf Salman Yusuf (يوسف سلمان يوسف; 19 July 1901 – 14 February 1949), better known by his nom de guerre Comrade Fahd (فهد, lit. "leopard"), was one of the first Iraqi communist activists.
 He was the first secretary of the Iraqi Communist Party, from 1941 until his execution in 1949.
 He is generally credited with a vital role in the party's rapid organizational growth in the 1940s.
 For the last two years of his life, he directed the party from prison.

 Early life

 Yusuf Salman Yusuf was born in Baghdad in 1901 to a father from Bartella, in the province of Mosul, northern Iraq.
 His family was of humble origins, and his father is recorded as having made his living selling cakes and sweets.
 In 1907 he moved with his family to Basra in the south of the country in search of a better livelihood.

 Yusuf was an ethnic Assyrian of Chaldean Catholic faith and attended the Syriac Christian School in Basra from 1908 to 1914, and the American Mission School in the city from 1914 to 1916.
 His education was then interrupted as his father had fallen ill and he had to seek employment for the family's upkeep.
 He first took a job as a translator and clerk with the British Army in Basra, before moving to Nasiriyah in 1919 to help his brother run a mill.
 In 1924 he returned to Basra and gained employment as a clerk at the Electricity Supply Authority.
 He also goes by Fahad Squad.